mobily-enterprises/jsonreststores/README.md

 Fetching of nested data is achieved by SimpleDbLayerMixin by using [SimpleDbLayer's nesting abilities](https://github.com/mercmobily/simpledblayer#automatic-loading-of-children-joins), which you should check out.
 If you do check it out, you will see strong similarities between JsonRestStores' `nested` parameter and `SimpleDbLayer`.
 If you have used nested parameters in SimpleDbLayer, then you easily see that  JsonRestStores will simply make sure that the required attribute for `nested` entries are there; for each `nested` entry it will add a `layer` property (based on the store's own `collectionName`) and a `layerField` property (based on the store's own `idProperty`).

+You can change the name of the property in `_children` by adding a `prop` parameter to nested:

+    nested: [
+      {
+        type: 'lookup',
+        localField: 'userId',
+        store: 'usersPrivateInfo',
+        prop: 'usersPrivateInfo'
+      },

+      {
+        type: 'lookup',
+        localField: 'userId',
+        store: 'usersContactInfo',
+        prop: 'usersContactInfo'
+      }

+    ],

+This proves useful when there is a clash.
+In this case, the `userId` field is used twice: once to pull information from `usersPrivateInfo`  and again to pull information from `usersContactInfo`.

 # Naming conventions for stores

 It's important to be consistent in naming conventions while creating stores.
 In this case, code is clearer than a thousand bullet points: